ICANN Nominating Committee Invitation for Candidates

 - Subject to the limitations set forth in Section 27.2, within the scope of its Mission and other Core Values, respecting internationally recognized human rights as required by applicable law.
 This Core Value does not create, and shall not be interpreted to create, any obligation on ICANN outside its Mission, or beyond obligations found in applicable law.
 This Core Value does not obligate ICANN to enforce its human rights obligations, or the human rights obligations of other parties, against other parties.

 These Core Values are deliberately expressed in very general terms, so that they may provide useful and relevant guidance in the broadest possible range of circumstances.
 Because they are not narrowly prescriptive, the specific way in which they apply, individually and collectively, to any given situation may depend on many factors that cannot be fully anticipated or enumerated; and because they are statements of principle rather than practice, situations many arise in which perfect fidelity to all Core Values simultaneously is not possible.
 Accordingly, in any situation where one Core Value must be balanced with another, potentially competing Core Value, the result of the balancing must serve a policy developed through the bottom-up multistakeholder process or otherwise best serve ICANN's Mission.

 The NomCom Process and Background

-For full consideration in the application process, Candidate Applications must be submitted by 25 February 2020 at 23:59 Universal Coordinated Time (UTC).
-Individuals that do not complete their personalized online application by 25 February 2020 at 23:59 Universal Coordinated Time (UTC) will not be considered for selection by the NomCom.
+For full consideration in the application process, Candidate Applications must be submitted by 29 March 2021 at 23:59 Universal Coordinated Time (UTC).
+Individuals who do not complete their personalized online application by 29 March 2021 at 23:59 Universal Coordinated Time (UTC) will not be considered for selection by the NomCom.